Know before you sign your lease

 Understanding your rights

-As a tenant, you have important rights that protect your privacy, security deposit, the condition of your home and you and your family from illegal discrimination.
+As a tenant, you have rights that protect your privacy, security deposit, the condition of your home, and you and your family from illegal discrimination.
 Each state has different rights, laws and protections for tenants.

 Your rights generally include:

-• At least 24 hours’ notice for a landlord to enter your home, unless it’s an emergency
+• At least 24 hours’ notice for a landlord to enter your home, except in cases of emergency.

 • warning sign